What is a Balance Bike?

 Balance bikes allow children to push off the ground with their feet.
 Because their feet can always touch the ground comfortably, this allows them to learn balancing on two wheels while they're still young - and at their own pace.
 Then, when they’ve mastered balancing, kids can graduate to their first pedal bike.

 Not sure if a balance bike is right for your toddler?
-Read on for everything you need to know about this cycling innovation.
+Read on for everything you need to know about this cycling innovation and check out our newest 12" Guardian Balance Bike.

 How Do Balance Bikes Work?